Indonesia to revamp palm oil levy to support biodiesel programme

 Indonesia collects the levy to finance the gap between the production cost of fuel made from palm oil and from the crude oil price.

+The programme pushed through by President Joko Widodo has a dual target of propping up consumption of the vegetable oil and at the same time slashing expensive imports of fuel into Southeast Asia’s biggest economy that has strained the current account deficit.

+“I think with this programme, the price of palm oil is stable.
+So the net (effect) for the farmer is better,” Hartarto said.

-Reporting by Gayatri Suroyo, Tabita Diela and Ed Davies Additional reporting by Bernadette Christina Munthe Writing by Fransiska Nangoy
+Reporting by Gayatri Suroyo, Tabita Diela and Ed Davies; Additional reporting by Bernadette Christina Munthe; Writing by Fransiska Nangoy; Editing by Louise Heavens